Charles Seton Henry Hardee

 Charles Seton Henry Hardee (August 9, 1830 – August 22, 1927) was an American historian based in Savannah, Georgia.
-His memoirs Reminiscences of Charles Seton Henry Hardee and Charles Seton Henry Hardee's Recollections of old Savannah, published by his granddaughter after his death, were written when he was over the age of ninety and became noted works on the history of the city's early years.
+His memoirs, Reminiscences of Charles Seton Henry Hardee and Charles Seton Henry Hardee's Recollections of Old Savannah, published by his granddaughter after his death, were written when he was over the age of ninety and became noted works on the history of the city's early years.
 His manuscript was accurate due to his verification of any subject he did not feel completely sure about.
-He died at his desk during the writing of the second volume in 1927.
+He died at his desk in 1927 during the writing of the second volume.

 Life and career

-Hardee was born on August 9, 1830, at the Rural Felicity Plantation in Camden County, Georgia, to physician John Hais Hardee and Isabella Seton Henry.
+Hardee was born in 1830, at the Rural Felicity Plantation in Camden County, Georgia, to physician John Hais Hardee and Isabella Seton Henry.
 He was one of their five children, all boys.
 His father died in 1835, aged 32, when Charles was four years old, and was buried in the family cemetery at the plantation.

-He was given the full name Charles Seton Henry Hardee at his baptism.
-Charles Seton Henry was his lawyer uncle.
+He was given the full name Charles Seton Henry Hardee at his baptism; Charles Seton Henry was his lawyer uncle.

 After becoming widowed, Hardee's mother moved to Savannah, where her brother and two sisters, Charlotte and Fanny, had been living.
 The family arrived, on the sloop Virginia, at the Lower Rice Mill wharf, to the west of East Broad Street.
-They walked a short distance and climbed a long flight of stone steps from Factors Walk up to Emmet Park.
+They walked a short distance and climbed a long flight of stone steps from Factors Walk up to Emmet Park in Savannah's Old Fort neighborhood.
 They continued west along Bay Street to Jefferson Street, where they turned south for one block, to the northern side of Bryan Street, then continued to the eastern tenement of a two-story home that was in the process of being built midway between Jefferson and Montgomery streets, in the northeastern residential lot of Franklin Square.
 (This block is a parking garage today.)
-At the time of their residence there, that portion of Bryan Street was a "respectable residential section (but not so now)".
-One of their neighbors was French physician Dr. Coppée and his family.
+At the time of their residence there, that portion of Bryan Street was a "respectable residential section (but not so now)."
+One of their neighbors was French physician Dr. Coppée and his family, including Henry Coppée.
 Hardee's family lived on Bryan Street for around a year, before moving to "a more eligible location" on Broughton Street.
 Their new home was one tenement of a three-story brick building on the northern side of the street, between Bull and Whitaker streets.

 In 1835, Hardee was entered into Chatham Academy in Savannah.

 Hardee and his brother, John, were sent by their mother to visit their paternal grandparents, Major John Hais Hardee Jr. and Sarah Ellis, at Rural Felicity in the fall of 1838.
 While there, during a visit to Brunswick, Georgia, to pick up supplies for the house, their grandfather fell sick.
 He died on November 1, aged 69.
 Their grandmother followed a decade later, aged 74.